 Los Angeles November 2019.
 We are now in Blade Runner's timeline.
 Five writers explore its impact and legacy.
-4: Dr Beth Singler on the ethics of sexbots in Zhora and the Snake.
+Today, Dr Beth Singler asks what is real and fake in A.I. sex and love.

 Film and book have bled into our culture in many different ways and in this series of the Essay, we mark the year of Blade Runner, in the month of Blade Runner.